-Out-of-pocket spending: In 2006, 20% of overall health spending was paid out-of-pocket.
+Out-of-pocket spending: In 2006, 20 percent of overall health spending was paid out of pocket.
 Much of this spending was for prescription drugs not covered by the public health system.
-Also, dental and eye care are generally not covered by public or private insurance, and paid for mostly out of pocket.
+Also, dental and eye care are generally not covered by public or private insurance, and are paid for mostly out of pocket.

-Regions: While the central government determines the required minimum benefit package and mostly controls the distribution of tax revenue, the 20 regions have the responsibility for the organization and delivery of health services.
-Regions are allowed a large degree of autonomy in how they perform this role, and most choose to allocate capitated resources and varying degrees of responsibility to local health authorities.
+Regions: While the central government determines the required minimum benefit package and mostly controls the distribution of tax revenue, the 20 regions have responsibility for the organization and delivery of health services.
+Regions are allowed a large degree of autonomy as to how they perform this role, and most choose to allocate capitated resources and varying degrees of responsibility to local health authorities.
 These local authorities are led by a CEO, vertically integrated, and responsible for a range of hospital and community services within a geographic area.

-Physicians: General practitioners payments flow through a combination of capitation and fee-for-service - sometimes related to performance - and is regulated under a national contract and regional agreements.
-Capitation is based only on the number of patients and not adjusted for population characteristics.
-The majority of GPs generally operate in solo practices, though the central government and regions has offered incentives to encourage group practice.
+Physicians: General practitioners' payments flow through a combination of capitation and fee-for-service-sometimes related to performance-and are regulated under a national contract and regional agreements.
+Capitation is based on the number of patients and is not adjusted for population characteristics.
+The majority of GPs generally operate in solo practices, although the central government and regions have offered incentives to encourage group practice.
 In the last few years, therefore, general practice has witnessed a transformation where the "solo practice" model is being progressively abandoned for new organizational forms (networks, groups, etc.), particularly in the northern part of the country.
-Government and GP associations have agreed to implement a model where GPs, specialists, and nurses can work together in order to ensure 24 hour access and avoid the unnecessary use of hospital emergency departments.
+Government and GP associations have agreed to implement a model where GPs, specialists, and nurses coordinate to ensure 24-hour access and to avoid unnecessary use of hospital emergency departments.
 Incentives encourage GPs to play a gatekeeping role.
-Once referred, the Italian system allows freedom of choice for patients among all accredited specialists, including in other regions.
-Hospital-based physicians are generally salaried employees.
+Once they are referred, the Italian system allows freedom of choice for patients among all accredited specialists, including those in other regions.
+Ambulatory specialists are generally paid via fee-for-service and hospital-based physicians are generally salaried employees.

-Hospitals: Hospitals dominate the health system, accounting in 2006 for 45.2% of overall health spending - the third largest proportion reported among OECD countries.
-Depending on the region, public funds are allocated by the region or the local ASLs to semi-competitive public and accredited private hospitals.
-Public hospitals are either managed directly by the local authorities or operate as semi-independent public enterprises similar to the British trust hospitals.
+Hospitals: Hospitals dominate the health system, accounting in 2006 for 45.2 percent of overall health spending-the third-largest proportion reported among OECD countries.
+Depending on the region, public funds are allocated either by the region or by the local ASLs to semi-competitive public and accredited private hospitals.
+Public hospitals operate under the direct management of the local authorities or as semi-independent public enterprises similar to the British trust hospitals.
 Doctors are generally salaried employees of the hospital.
-A DRG-based prospective payment system (PPS) operates across the country, though it is generally not applied for locally-run hospitals.
-There is, however, considerable interregional variability in the PPS system, such as in how tariffs are set, what services are excluded, and the tools employed to influence patterns of care; regions even use different coding and classification systems.
-All regions have mechanisms to cut tariffs once a spending threshold for the hospital sector is reached, as a way to contain costs and offset incentives to increase admissions.
+A DRG-based prospective payment system (PPS) operates across the country, although it is generally not applied in locally run hospitals.
+There is, however, considerable interregional variability in many elements of the PPS system, such as how the fees are set, what services are excluded, and the tools employed to influence patterns of care; regions even use different coding and classification systems.
+All regions have mechanisms for cutting tariffs once a spending threshold for the hospital sector is reached, in order to contain costs and offset incentives to increase admissions.